Jump to content

 Assignment.

-A written individual assignment where a measurement method is described and has been used, provided with rationale of the method.
-The scope of the assignment is a maximum of 2000 words, plus/ minus 10%.
+A written individual assignment where one or more measurement instrument(s) is reasoned, described and evaluated.
+The scope of the assignment is 2000 words, +/- 10%.

 Grading Pass / fail

-If failing to pass, an improved version of the essay is allowed to be submitted once.
+If failing to pass, an improved version of the essay may be submitted once.

 Examination support material